by Texas Homesteader ~

 Remember you want the wood to be dry & seasoned, not green!
 If you don’t have seasoned pecan wood handy it’s easy to *Buy Smoking Wood too.

 He took the pecan wood chunks & soaked them for about an hour to get them good & saturated.
-While the pecan wood is soaking, RancherMan turned his attention to the grill.
+While the pecan wood is soaking, RancherMan turns his attention to the grill.

 For meat smoking RancherMan prefers to use lump charcoal instead of briquettes.
-It burns much the same but it’s cheaper.
+It burns pretty much the same but it’s cheaper.
 Smoking meat takes lots of charcoal!

 He simply made a mound of lump charcoal in his grill’s smoker box & lit it.
-It only took about 20-30 minutes for the charcoal to ash over & turn white.
+Then it only took about 20-30 minutes for the charcoal to ash over & turn white.

 Then the soaked pecan pieces and water were poured into a metal pan, which was placed on the rack over the smoking lump charcoal in the smoker box.

 Then he closed the smoker’s lid to get the box to heat up.

 What Is The Best Grill Temperature To Smoke Meat?